 As we are a family of Harry Potter fans we love a slice of Harry Potter's favourite British dessert Treacle Tart especially during the Halloween season when we watch re-runs of the Potter movies.

-And for a really easy dessert but one that is a much loved British favourite you have got to give these British Jam Tarts recipe a go, especially if you love the Alice and Wonderland book or films!
-As these tarts are perfect for a Mad Hatters Tea Party!
+And for a really easy dessert but one that is a much loved British favourite you have got to give these British Jam Tarts recipe a go, especially if you love the Alice and Wonderland book or films as these tarts are perfect for a Mad Hatters Tea Party!

 For a tasty end to a special family dinner you can't go wrong with an Old-Fashioned Pineapple Custard Tart and for afternoon tea our Scottish Border Tart always goes down a treat with a nice cup of tea.